ThijsWaalders/WallBot/README.md

 Check out this video for a simple explanation why and how to use getBEM: [Study Zone - What is BEM in CSS](https://youtu.be/iyR6RXUZFQ8)

+### JSDoc

+Use JSDoc for good documentation on large functions by installing it with npm: `sudo npm install -g jsdoc`.

+Select the whole function signature then invoke the Add Doc Comments extension: open the command palette (F1 on Windows) and look for the command 'Add doc comments'.
+Hit enter.

+You can export the JSDoc-umentation by typing `jsdoc path/to/yourDoc.js`.

 ### Implement effective semantic navigation for AIRA / Accessibility using headings, link text and landmarks

 _**FILL THIS FROM FEND TRACK.**_